-The services that require notification are:
+The services that require prior authorization are:

-- ambulance non-emergent; - Clinical Trials; - Congenital heart disease surgery; - Durable Medical Equipment or orthotics for items that will cost more than \$1,000 to purchase or rent; - Genetic Testing BRCA; - home health care, nutritional foods and Private Duty Nursing; - hospice care inpatient; - Hospital Inpatient Stay all scheduled admissions and maternity stays exceeding 48 hours for normal vaginal delivery or 96 hours for a cesarean section delivery; - Lab, X-Ray and Diagnostics Outpatient sleep studies; - Mental Health Services inpatient services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility); intensive outpatient program treatment; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management; - Neurobiological Disorders Autism Spectrum Disorder Services inpatient services (including Partial Hospitalization/Day treatment and services at a Residential Treatment facility); intensive outpatient program treatment;; psychological testing; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management; Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA); - obesity surgery; - Prosthetic devices for items that will cost more than \$1,000 to purchase or rent. - Reconstructive Procedures, including breast reconstruction surgery following mastectomy and breast reduction surgery;
+- ambulance non-emergent; - Cellular and Gene Therapy; - Clinical Trials; - Congenital heart disease surgery; - Durable Medical Equipment or orthotics, including diabetes equipment for the management and treatment of diabetes for items that will cost more than \$1,000 to purchase or rent; - home health care for nutritional foods and Private Duty Nursing; - hospice care inpatient; - Hospital Inpatient Stay all scheduled admissions and maternity stays exceeding 48 hours for normal vaginal delivery or 96 hours for a cesarean section delivery; - Lab, X-Ray and Diagnostics Outpatient Genetic Testing BRCA, sleep studies; - Mental Health Services inpatient services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility); intensive outpatient program treatment; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; extended outpatient treatment visits beyond 45 50 minutes in duration, with or without medication management; - Neurobiological Disorders Autism Spectrum Disorder Services inpatient services (including Partial Hospitalization/Day treatment and services at a Residential Treatment facility); intensive outpatient program treatment; psychological testing; extended outpatient treatment visits beyond 45 50 minutes in duration, with or without medication management.
+Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA); - obesity surgery; - Prosthetic Devices for items that will cost more than \$1,000 to purchase or rent; - Reconstructive Procedures, including breast reconstruction surgery following mastectomy and breast reduction surgery; - Skilled Nursing Facility/Inpatient Rehabilitation Facility Services; - Substance-Related and Addictive Disorders Services inpatient services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility);

-- Skilled Nursing Facility/Inpatient Rehabilitation Facility Services; - Substance Related and Addictive Disorders Services inpatient services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility); intensive outpatient program treatment; psychological testing; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management; medication assisted treatment programs for substance-related and addictive disorder; - Surgery Outpatient blepharoplasty, uvulopalatopharyngoplasty, vein procedures; sleep apnea surgery and cochlear implant surgery; - Therapeutics dialysis, IV infusion, radiation oncology, intensity modulated radiation therapy and MR-guided focused ultrasound; and - Transplants.
+intensive outpatient program treatment; psychological testing; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management;

+- Surgery Outpatient blepharoplasty, uvulopalatopharyngoplasty, vein procedures, orthognathic surgeries, cochlear implant and sleep apnea surgery; - Therapeutics dialysis, IV infusion, radiation oncology, intensity modulated radiation therapy and MR-guided focused ultrasound; and - Transplants.

 When you choose to receive services from non-Network providers, UnitedHealthcare urges you to confirm that the services you plan to receive are Covered Health Services.
 That's because in some instances, certain procedures may not meet the definition of a Covered Health Service and therefore are excluded.
+In other instances, the same procedure may meet the definition of Covered Health Services.

-Notification is required within 48 hours of admission or on the same day of admission if reasonably possible after you are admitted to a non-Network Hospital as a result of an Emergency.
+Notification is required within 24 hours of admission or on the same day of admission if reasonably possible after you are admitted to a non-Network Hospital as a result of an Emergency.

-For notification timeframes, and reductions in Benefits that apply if you do not notify the Claims Administrator, see Section 6, Additional Coverage Details.
+For prior authorization timeframes, and reductions in Benefits that apply if you do not obtain prior authorization from the Claims Administrator, see Section 6, Additional Coverage Details.

 Contacting the Claims Administrator is easy.

 Simply call the toll-free number on your ID card.